Get a carer’s assessment

 - keep up with the maintenance of your home

 - develop your personal relationships

 - work, train, get education or volunteer

-- make use of facilities or services in your area such as leisure activities
+- make use of facilities or services in your area such as leisure activities.

-During the assessment you will:
+During the assessment you'll:

 - be asked if the care you give is necessary